The best materials for Blender

 With VizPak: Products in your shading arsenal you will save yourself hours of time researching and gathering references, which means you can spend more of your time being creative.
 The materials are ready to use right out of the box, or as springboards for your own variations.
 You can add additional details and maps, some grit and dirt, safe in the knowledge that you are working on solid foundations.
 No guesswork, no fudging, just accurate materials, every time.

 And it’s not just metals.
 Plastics with the right amount of translucency.
 Rubber that looks soft to the touch.
 Ten varieties of wood.
 An extensive collection of general-purpose materials that look great right out of the box and can simply be drag-and-dropped onto any object in your scene.
+The library contains over 160 materials, from metals, to plastics, to different types of wood.

 So if you want to become a shading ninja, make the most of this offer and buy VizPak: Products today.